There are thousands of flea species, but dogs' most common problem causer is the cat flea.

 Cat fleas will set up a home on the dog (the host) and lay eggs to continue infestation long after the original flea is gone.

-Preventing fleas is more important than trying to get rid of them after your dog has been infested, and best flea collars for dogs remains the most popular method.
+Preventing fleas is more important than trying to get rid of them after your dog has been infested, and the best flea collars for dogs remain the most popular method.

-Why and When to Use a Dog Flea Collar?
+Why and When to Use Flea Collars for Dogs?

 “The best way to control fleas is to break the cycle.
 More fleas lay more eggs.
 The best treatment either kills the adults or kills one of the juvenile stages,” says Dr. Alison Diesel, DVM (source)

-Here are the four top rated options of best flea collars for dogs, in that order:
+Here are the three top-rated options of best flea collars for dogs, in that order:

 Are Flea Collars for Dogs Actually Effective?

 Yes.
 Among many different options, studies have shown how using a dog flea collar remains the most effective way to fight these parasites.

 Several specific brands, including some listed as the best flea collars for dogs below, have been scientifically studied and tested to assess their success rate.